ArveVM/Nordpool_additional_cost/README.md

 ## Dictionary:
 - Spot-price = the actual cost of power,, decided hourly on the Nordpool spot market.
 Prices provided for this and next day
 - Broker = the company that sell you power.
 They buy from Nordpool (perhaps via hedges/futures, long term contracts or spot), but sell to you on spot + broker_fee
-- broker-fee = the markup your broker takes in addition to the spot price for selling you that actual power
+- BrokerFee = the markup your broker takes in addition to the spot price for selling you that actual power
 - Transport = cost-element for transportation of power to your location.
 Separate company/billing-features (at least in norway
-- Transport company = areas have different companies delivering power, and each of them have a different price structure.
-Prices are higly regulated given theyr monopoly-situation, so they have to change their prices according to their cost-base etc etc quite often.
+- Transporter = The company that transport the power to you house.
 - Norway State fees = elavgift, enova-avgift, mva
-- Norway power subsidy = governemnt subsidy to private individuals when the spot price is above certain level.
+- Norway subsidy = governemnt subsidy to private individuals when the spot price is above certain level.
 Only applicable for an individuals main residence

 <br />

 # Installation
+- Install this in HACS (you need to manually add this repository,, this is a custom-level HACS-template)
-Install this in HACS or download the nordpool_additional_cost.jinja from this repository and place the files into your config\custom_templates directory.
+- or download the nordpool_additional_cost.jinja from this repository and place the files into your config\custom_templates directory.

 PS: you need to enable [HACS-experimental](https://experimental.hacs.xyz/docs/faq/experimental_features/) features (to enable downloading templates) and then select "template" when adding repository.

 ### Updates
+.. new versions will show up in HA as updates (requirement= HACS-install),, just click update and latest version will be downloaded.
+Please remember to refresh template after downloading new version !

 ### Refresh template:
 <img width="281" alt="image" src="https://github.com/ArveVM/nordpool_additional_cost/assets/96014323/b0bbcdb9-7168-474c-8682-b1e92863deb5">